Safety Policy Is the Architecture of Aviation SMS

 These tips will make your safety policy more readable, therefore, more effective in shaping your safety culture.
 How many times have you read a policy during training or when you were sitting in front of a supervisor?
 There are distractions.
 I am never able to digest a policy when it takes considerable concentration to focus on what is the message.

 Employees do not need to be dazzled by somebody's clever writing style.
-To often, we see safety policies that have been written for the auditor.
+Too often, we see safety policies that have been written for the auditor.
 This is understandable because the auditor will be reviewing the safety policy.
 This is also understandable if you, the safety manager wrote the safety policy for the accountable executive.
-You need to impress the accountable executive, and you may feel that the accountable executive does not want to sound like an uneducated hillbilly.
+You need to impress the accountable executive, and you may feel that the account executive does not want to sound like an uneducated hillbilly.

 This is the major reason that safety policies stink!
 True story.
 They stink.
 They are ineffective because they do not influence employees in the desired manner.
 Write the policy for the employees.
 Just make sure you hit the high points for the auditors.

 After you write your safety policy, give it to an employee who will give his honest opinion.
 Your safety culture is guided by this document and if you spend two to four years with a "stinky," useless safety policy, you have wasted valuable time in developing your safety culture.